Professor Alan W. Brown · University of Exeter · Digital Policy Alliance

 Lord Ranger of Northwood

-“Across financial services and public data infrastructure alike, we excel at admiring the AI opportunity.
-This book does something rarer: it asks what realistic delivery actually looks like – and who has to change to make it happen.”
+“We excel at admiring the AI opportunity.
+This book does something rarer: it asks what realistic delivery actually looks like — and who has to change to make it happen.”

 Samantha Seaton Co-Chair, UK Smart Data Council